test-mock-organization/security-compliance/notes/info.md

 ## What you need to do

 - Do not update or change dependencies unless you receive specific guidance.
-- If you maintain a repository with a `package.json` file, please keep an eye out for direct communication from the Platform team in the Issues section of your repo.
+- If you maintain a repository with a `package.json` or `requirements.txt`, etc... file, please keep an eye out for direct communication from the Platform team in the Issues section of your repo.
 - Stay informed by checking impacted packages on https://www.aikido.dev/blog/s1ngularity-nx-attackers-strike-again or the `vulnerable_packages.json` (can be found in this repo in `/data`) and any updates we provide through official channels.

 ## Stay secure :)

 This is a great reminder to:
-- Regularly checck your dependencies
+- Regularly check your dependencies
 - Review PRs for dependency changes carefully

 Thank you for your attention and support in keeping our codebase secure.